gbmhunter/blog/content/electronics/components/resistors/_index.md

 This is shown in the diagram below:

-{{% figure src="two-resistors-in-series-equivalent-single-resistance.png" width="669" caption="Two resistors in series is the equivalent of one resistor with the resistance shown by the equation in this image." %}}
+{{% figure ref="fig-two-resistors-in-series-equivalent-single-resistance" src="_assets/two-resistors-in-series-equivalent-single-resistance.png" width="669" caption="Two resistors in series is the equivalent of one resistor with the resistance shown by the equation in this image." %}}

 ## Resistor Dividers